-Top Ten Tuesday is an original feature/weekly meme created by The Broke and the Bookish.
-They created the meme because they love lists.
+Top Ten Tuesday was created by The Broke and the Bookish, a weekly meme that now resides at That Artsy Reader Girl.
+The meme first came about because of a love of lists.
 Who doesn’t love lists?
-They wanted to share these list with fellow book lovers and ask that we share in return to connect with our fellow book lovers.
-To learn more about participating in the challenge, stop by their page dedicated to it and dive in!
+The original creators also wanted their lists to be shared with fellow book lovers and to ask that we in turn share ours with them and connect with other book bloggers.
+To learn more about participating, stop by their page dedicated to it and dive in!

 This week’s topic: Top Ten Books that Surprised Me in 2019

 Today’s Top Ten Tuesday theme is “Bookish Discoveries I Made In 2019”, but as we all know discoveries can also be accidental surprises, and lucky me, I had quite a few of those last year.
 The following are the books that might not have made it onto any of my “best of” lists, but that doesn’t mean I didn’t enjoy them immensely.
 For a couple, it may be a shocking turn of events that blew my mind, while others may have been outside my comfort zone but ended up growing on me nonetheless.
 So without further ado, here are ten books in 2019 that surprised me in some way.